"The Road to Ski Resort Mania" ~Snowmobile Edition~Learn more about "working vehicles" on the snow | Part 2

 In the first part, we mentioned that there are two main types of snow vehicles, but there is actually what could be called a "third category."
 This is a vehicle that has detachable "crawlers" attached instead of tires like a regular vehicle.
 It is a modified snow vehicle, so to speak

-This type is basically no different from a normal car, except for the suspension.
-It runs on a gasoline engine and is driven in exactly the same way.
-The cost of modifying it is much cheaper than buying an existing snowmobile.
-In other words, it is technically and financially feasible for individuals to own one.
+This type of vehicle is basically no different from a regular car, except for the undercarriage.
+It runs on a gasoline engine, and the driving method is exactly the same.
+The cost of modifying it is far cheaper than buying an existing snow vehicle.
+In other words, both technically and financially, it is realistically possible for individuals to own one.

-There are off-road vehicle enthusiasts out there, and some have even uploaded videos of them driving on online video sites.
-Also, because of their ease of use, they are popular with courier companies and accommodation facilities on ski slopes.
+There are off-road vehicle enthusiasts out there, and some upload videos of them driving on video-sharing sites.
+Also, because of its ease of use, it is highly valued by delivery companies and accommodations located on ski slopes.

 Hyper Delta can also be equipped individually